lilissun/cleancode/README.md

 programmers can misunderstand the functionality of *Convert* and the structure of *c*.

-Hence, in the *name* folder, we propose the following to refine the code.
+Hence, in the *3.name* folder, we propose the following to refine the code.
 1. We define two structures *RGBColor* and *HSLColor* to hold the color values.
 2. We define the function *ToHSL* (*ToRGB* resp.) as a member method in *RGBColor* (*HSLColor* resp.) for color conversion.